 For further information on the criteria and eligibility of nominees, please refer to the Honorary Awards Policy: http://www.ecu.edu.au/GPPS/policies_db/tmp/ac009.pdf.

 The purpose of the Honorary Awards Working Group is to consider, assess and recommend to the Honorary Awards Committee suitable candidates for an honorary award.
-The Honorary Awards Working Group is responsible under delegation from Council for assessing, deliberating and reporting on suitable candidates for the honorary awards of: a) Honorary Degree b) Fellow of the University c) Fellow of the Western Australian Academy of Performing Arts and d) Emeritus Professor.
+The Honorary Awards Working Group is responsible under delegation from Council for assessing, deliberating and reporting on suitable candidates for the honorary awards of: a) Honorary Degree b) Fellow of the University and c) Emeritus Professor.

 Professor Cobie Rudd